 I became frustrated and annoyed as I tried to find other places to pitch the tent to no avail so I ended up pegging it on the line only to come out an hour later to find it all scrunched up one end.
 At least it wasn’t in the dirt.

 This evening I met up with some of my girlfriends to see the movie Tracks.
-In my opinion it is a must watch movie and I am so glad I was able to see an early release on the big screen.
-It felt very appropriate to watch it prior my own journey, though I won’t have to put up with searing heat and camels.
+In my opinion, it is a must-watch movie and I am so glad I was able to see an early release on the big screen.
+It felt very appropriate to watch it prior to my own journey, though I won’t have to put up with searing heat and camels.

 Saturday 29 Feb: Final packing of the car this morning.
-Paul my wonderful man made me my own pilgrim charm using Nordic letter to representing my Danish heritage and my adventurous spirit.
+Paul my wonderful man-made me my own pilgrim charm using the Nordic letter to representing my Danish heritage and my adventurous spirit.
 It was a lovely surprise to get this gift and it could not be more appropriate and cherished.

 R = Journey